 Legs bowing inward (knock knees) increase the angle of thigh muscles

-Our Therapists will determine the cause of your knee pain and most importantly help you correct the mechanics of your knee and patello-femoral joints so that you can move around with confidence and comfort.
+Our Osteopaths, Physiotherapists and/or remedial massage therapists will determine the cause of your knee pain and most importantly help you correct the mechanics of your knee and patello-femoral joints so that you can move around with confidence and comfort.
 If need be, an osteopath will refer you for further medical assessment.

 Article courtesy of & modified from Osteopathy Australia's website